You don’t have to be a building scientist to improve indoor comfort. But it helps to know a few tricks of the trade.

 Getting comfortable isn’t as simple as installing some HVAC equipment and calling it a day.
 Your home is a system of components, all of which work together to make you comfortable.

 Or not.
 When the system isn’t functioning properly, you’ll feel uncomfortable.

 To get your head around this idea, it helps to understand the concept of a building envelope.
 Your home’s envelope is the thermal and pressure boundary that keeps some air and heat inside and other air and heat outside.
 Generally speaking, the tighter the envelope, the more comfortable you are.

 Newer homes tend to be tighter with fewer air leaks.
 Building science has come a long way in the last few decades.
 For example, we now understand that homes don’t need to “breathe” and that a tight envelope with controlled ventilation enables more comfortable conditions than a leaky house that bleeds conditioned air.

-Bottom line for homeowners: If you use AC in summer and heat in winter, you want to keep the conditioned air inside your home.
+The bottom line for homeowners: If you use AC in summer and heat in winter, you want to keep the conditioned air inside your home.
 The less air that leaks out, the better.
 Air sealing helps keep conditioned air inside.
-Increasing insulation levels helps keep heat outside during the summer and inside during the winter.
+Increasing insulation levels helps keep the heat outside during the summer and inside during the winter.